devops329/devops/instruction/grafanaMetrics/grafanaMetrics.md

    ![Rate query](rateQuery.png)

-If you switch the visualization editor back to `Builder` mode from the `Code` mode then you can experiment with all of the query operations that Prometheus provides.
+If you switch the visualization editor back to `Builder` mode then you can experiment with all of the query operations that Prometheus provides.
 Take some time to play with these and see what you can do.

 ![Query builder](queryBuilder.png)